 Is Sweden Part of NATO?

 Sweden applied to become a member of NATO in 2022, as a response to Russia’s invasion of Ukraine.
-As of writing this, there are still 3 countries (Turkey, Hungary, and Slovakia) that need to ratify the application before Sweden can join the alliance.
+As of February 2024, Hungary is the only remaining NATO country that needs to ratify the application before Sweden can join the alliance, after a drawn-out application process that’s ultimately been stalled by both Turkey and Hungary since 2022.

 So Why Has Sweden Not Applied to NATO Until Now?